 And what does that effort come down to?

 It comes in the shape of giving your sweater some shape!
-Because yes, a slouchy knit should still look slouchy, but it shouldn’t overwhelm your frame.
+Because yes, an oversized slouchy sweater should still look relaxed, but it shouldn’t overwhelm your frame.
 And it certainly shouldn’t hang like a potato sack!

 I wouldn’t recommend a full tuck, just because of the sheer volume of fabric, but the half-tuck is perfect.